CharlesCara/DatastreamDSWS2R/README.md

     mydsws <- dsws$new()
     staticRequest(mydsws, c("SWCNB10","UKEUSCCIR"), c("MNEM","UPDATE"), "0D")

+We can also handle composite datatypes that return multiple values, for instance datatype QTEALL, which returns details of associated stocks.

+    mydsws <- dsws$new()
+    mydsws$snapshotRequest(instrument = c("VOD", "HSBA"),
+                           datatype="QTEALL",
+                           requestDate = Sys.Date())

+Another notable dataitem that returns multiple values is [DS.USERSTATS](https://developers.refinitiv.com/sites/default/files/DSWS%20for%20Desktop%20-%20User%20stats%20and%20limits_0.pdf) which returns information on the user's consumption of Datastream data.

+    mydsws <- dsws$new()
+    mydsws$snapshotRequest(instrument = "STATS",
+                           datatype = "DS.USERSTATS",
+                           requestDate = Sys.Date())

 ## Timeseries requests
 Timeseries request (expressions are also supported) using the timeSeriesRequest and timeSeriesListRequest methods